 Museum on the Move

-Sixth graders from Broward County schools are taking part in Museum on the Move, an innovative new education program.
-The program enhances learning and increases engagement with the arts by involving students in stimulating tours of the museum’s exhibitions and collections, and hands-on art activities based on principles of STEAM (science, technology, art, engineering, math) and 21st Century learning skills.
+Museum on the Move is an innovative education program that invites Broward County middle school students to NSU Art Museum.
+The program enhances learning and increases engagement with the arts by involving students in stimulating tours of the Museum’s exhibitions and collections, and hands-on art activities based on principles of STEAM (science, technology, art, engineering, math) and 21st Century learning skills.

 During their visit, students participate in visually stimulating educational experiences that for many are often a first introduction to an art museum.
-Students take part in interactive tours that develop skills such as critical thinking and problem solving, observation, interpretation, communication and teamwork.
-In-depth discussions explore historical and contemporary subjects and cultures, and concepts such as color, composition, light and space.
-Through the viewing of artworks, students learn to recognize and distinguish between mediums and materials and formulate their own critical analyses as they learn about the artistic process and how different elements function together to express ideas and emotions, and solve visual dilemmas and realize artists’ intentions.
+Students take part in interactive tours that engage them in analytical and independent thinking.
+Through in-depth discussion of historical and contemporary subjects and cultures students develop skills such as critical thinking, problem solving, empathy and teamwork among others.
+The tour combines observations and discussion of the art work with hands-on activities where students learn to recognize mediums, materials, and the artistic process.
+The activities are designed for students to recognize how different elements function together to express ideas and emotions, solve visual dilemmas and realize artists’ intentions.

-Educators introduce students to visual thinking strategies that encourage them to express their reactions to what they see, and provide a new vocabulary through which they can assess artworks through their own and the artists’ perspectives.
+Participants are introduced to visual thinking strategies that encourage them to cultivate observation and communication techniques.
+Students develop new vocabulary through which they can assess artworks through their own and the artists’ perspectives.
+Educators facilitate an understanding of the art form for students to engage in a creative process that connects art and other subject areas.
 Museum-produced educator guides connecting exhibitions to Education Standards are provided to teachers in advance of their students’ visit.

 Exhibitions and programs at NSU Art Museum Fort Lauderdale are made possible in part by a challenge grant from the David and Francie Horvitz Family Foundation.
 Funding is also provided by Nova Southeastern University, the Broward County Board of County Commissioners as recommended by the Broward Cultural Council and Greater Fort Lauderdale Convention & Visitors Bureau, and the State of Florida, Department of State, Division of Cultural Affairs and the Florida Council on Arts and Culture.

-Application for FREE field trips for 6th graders in Broward County Public Schools!
+Application for FREE field trips for Broward County Middle School Students

-School must provide 1 chaperone per every 10 students.
+Chaperone requirement: Group must provide 1 chaperone for every 10 students (1:10 ratio).